AnAlgorithm/bork-bork-bork/README.md

 ## How to use

-* Download the main.py file.
+* Download the code folder.
 * Change the name of the file from ```demofile.txt``` to the file name you want.
 * Run the program.